Osteopathy is based on the understanding that the body functions

 Osteopathy is taught at the post graduate level and Quebec trained Osteopaths begin their studies with a university undergraduate degree in the health sciences.
 They then go on to study anatomy, physiology, biomechanics, clinical medicine, as well as perfect a vast array of techniques used to address your complaint.
 Osteopaths then complete hundreds of clinical hours, and write a thesis.
 Many Osteopaths, have between six to seven years of university, graduate level, or private college education.
 If you are unsure about the credentials of the manual therapist you are currently consulting, simply ask!

-Here are some conditions that our Clinic focuses on specifically:
+Here are some conditions that our Wellness Center focuses on specifically:

-Women's Health Dysfunctions - pelvic complaints, pregnancy, migraines, infertility, Uro-genital disorders, Pre-menstrual syndrome, somato-emotional symptoms such as anxiety or onsomnia
+Women's Health Dysfunctions - pelvic complaints, pregnancy, migraines, infertility, uro-genital disorders, Pre-menstrual syndrome.

 Osteopathy is also effective in treating these common musculo-skeletal conditions: